pnxenopoulos/awpy/README.md

 ## Installation

-To install Awpy, you can run
+To install Awpy (it is currently in beta), you can run

 ```
-pip install awpy
+pip install --pre awpy
 ```

 > [!NOTE]